LouisLP/PrairieLearn-Ranked/docs/PLR/database/PLR_Database_Documentation.md

 ## Staff View Select Assessments

-Note: this will require courseInstanceId to be passed as an arg
+> NOTE: this will require courseInstanceId to be passed as an argument

 ```sql
     SELECT